boto/boto3/docs/source/guide/events.rst

 The ``'*'`` allows you to register to a group of events without having to know the actual name of the event.
 This is useful when you have to apply the same handler in multiple places.
 Also note that if the wildcard is used, it must be isolated.
-It does not handling globbing with additional characters.
+It does not handle globbing with additional characters.
 So in the previous example, if the ``my_wildcard_function`` was registered to ``'provide-client-params.s3.*objects'``, the handler would not be called because it will consider ``'provide-client-params.s3.*objects'`` to be